rgeraldes24/hyperion/docs/security-considerations.rst

 ===========================================

-Most functions will first perform some checks and they should be done first (who called the function, are the arguments in range, did they send enough Zond, does the person have tokens, etc.).
+Most functions will first perform some checks and they should be done first (who called the function, are the arguments in range, did they send enough Quanta, does the person have tokens, etc.).

 As the second step, if all checks passed, effects to the state variables of the current contract should be made.